vostok/devtools/library-dev-conventions/src-libs-conventions.md

 * Cannot reference code from any other libraries.

 ### Code-related practices
-* Every class or interface comprising library's public API must be marked internal and has `[PublicAPI]` attribute:
+* Every class or interface comprising library's public API must be marked internal and have `[PublicAPI]` attribute:
 ```
     [PublicAPI]
     internal class SampleClass { }